 Ultra-precise, patient-specific tactile reference models help physicians better prepare for complex cases and operations while improving patient consent, lowering recovery time, and minimizing time and cost in the OR.

-Models printed on the Form 2 are commonly used in orthopedics, cardiac, CMF, oncology, urology, and vascular cases.
+Models printed on the Form 2 are commonly used in orthopedic, cardiothoracic, vascular, OMFS, oncology, urology, plastics, and pediatric cases.
 3D printed aneurysm models help one of the largest university hospitals in Germany reduce risks during brain operations.